Who Should Perform the Whipple Procedure? continued...

 Other possible complications include:

 - Weight loss.
-Most patients can expect to lose about 7% of their weight.
+Most patients can expect to lose weight after the surgery.